tweag/nickel/rfcs/006-package-management.md

 that the user expects to fetch) and reliable (if it works on my machine it should work on your machine).

+Explicit non-goals are:
+- Integration with other language ecosystems; this is only for Nickel code.
+  Anyone integrating Nickel with other languages should use a polyglot build system like Bazel.
+(However, we might consider exporting package-management metadata in a format suitable for consumption by other tools.)
+- Management of system (or other non-Nickel) dependencies.
+You can use Nix for that.
+- Any sort of processing or compilation.
+Nickel is an interpreted language, so package management is only in charge of distributing unmodified source files.

 ## The manifest file

 We will require a manifest file in order to import packages.
 Manifest files must